evejweinberg/eternal_cloud/readme.md

 #if facebook login is successful

--facebook login not showing up on heroku deployment
 - on form-score.html push masonry forms down and display user's photos and likes above it
 - on candidate-solo.html push score of Math.floor(Math.random(577 to 307)
 - store this score in the mongoLab database (working already)